nypublicradio/crowdsourcing-client/README.md

 A basic UI component with no default behavior.
 Its `click` attribute is expected to be defined in its template context.
 Yields an unaltered block.

 ### `audio-recorder`
-The `audio-recorder` component presents a UI for a given audio question.
+The `audio-recorder` component presents a UI for a given `question` model.
 It uses the `twilio` service to capture audio and passes up the completed connection to the provided `next` function.

+Uses the `twilio-connected` event to manage the `disabled` attribute of the record button.
+Twilio will not save a recording that is shorter than 1s; the event handler keeps the button disabled until a timer has elapsed.

 ### `personal-info`
+The `personal-info` component renders an input field for each question in a given set of `question` models, but only if the question's `shortName` attribute matches `first-name`, `last-name`, or `email`.
+Personal info only!

+The component will create a changeset to manage validations for user inputs.
+The validations are defined in `app/validations/submission` and applied against the `answers` attribute of a given `submission` model.
+A question may specify itself as required, which will be enforced by the validations.
+Other validations are also possible, such as pattern matching for email inputs.

+When the form is submitted, if the changeset is valid the changes are executed against the `submission.answers` attribute and an `onSubmit` attribute is invoked, if supplied.

 ### `playback-screen`
+Polls the crowdsourcing microservice's status endpoint for a given `callId`.
+If the audio is not available after 10 attempts, the component bails on the interval and shows an error message.

+Otherwise, when it receives an audio url it provides playback functionality via `ember-hifi`.

 ### `step-zero`
+Renders introductory UI for a given audio survey.
+Provides a button to route to first survey step.

 ## Prerequisites